humanwhocodes/humanwhocodes.com/src/pages/_posts/2006-11-08-the-absorb-method.md

     forEach: function () { ... }
 }, true);</pre>

-And that&#8217;s about it.
+And that's about it.
 Thanks to everyone who contributed comments on the last post.
 I feel like this function has evolved into a much more useful and usable form.